MartinaShebova/ProductListSPA/README.md

 `node server.js`

-or if you want changes to be applied after save use
+or if you want changes to be applied after save use (assuming that use have installed nodemon globally - npm install nodemon -g)

 `nodemon server.js`